Plant grass seed and enjoy a new lawn

 Grass is a welcome addition to any garden.
 It adds year-long colour to your outdoor space, is ideal for children to play on and feels amazing to walk on barefoot.

-If you're looking to create a new lawn area, lawn seed is a low-cost way to get some greenery into your garden.
-While it takes longer to establish than turf, there's a larger range of grass types available and it’s easier to lay.
-Plus, if you buy seeds and the weather is too wet to sow on the day you’d planned, you can hold onto them until the weather’s better.
-Turf, on the other hand, has to be laid pretty quickly after it’s been bought.
+If you're looking to create a new lawn area, grass seed is a low-cost way to get some greenery into your garden.
+There are a range of grass types available and if the weather's too wet to sow on the day you’d planned, simply hold onto them until the weather improves.

 Tools & materials required